 But in order to do so, we want to have the simplest and most predictable checkout flow possible, highlighting one primary action.

-Therefore, we found that having two similar call to actions only confuses users as they might not be sure which action to take.
+Therefore, we found that having two similar calls to action only confuses users as they might not know which action to take.

-Plus, the add-to-cart button is much more intuitive and it’s not that pushy as the “buy it now” button.
+Plus, the add-to-cart button is much more intuitive and it’s not as pushy as the “buy it now” button.

 Focus on one call to action (CTA)